 - Also subverted in Captain America: Civil War - thanks to Trailers Always Lie, Colonel Rhodes aka War Machine is played up at the major casualty of the event.
 He's hit way harder than Nick Fury, but remains alive.

-- In Avengers: Infinity War, a film in which half of every living being in the universe is killed by Thanos, the very first hero to die is Heimdall, played by Idris Elba.
+- In Avengers: Infinity War, a film in which half of all living beings in the universe is killed by Thanos, the very first hero to die is Heimdall, played by Idris Elba.
 And it all goes downhill from there.

 - Maximum Overdrive: The first solo death scene belongs to the black customer (played by Giancarlo Esposito) in the arcade room.

 - Midsommar: Josh, the black anthropology student, is the first one to die against his will onscreen.
 They all observe a ritual sacrifice and all three non-white members of the core group disappear before this happens.
 Josh's death is the first confirmed murder in the film.